-If you need financial assistance to attend an IRE or NICAR event, we invite you to apply for one or more fellowships or scholarships.
-Assistance typically includes a one-year IRE membership and conference/seminar registration fees.
-Eligibility for IRE fellowships or scholarships renews every three years.
-For example, if you received a fellowship in 2020, you will be eligible again in 2023.
+If you need financial assistance to attend an IRE training program, we invite you to apply for one or more of IRE’s fellowships/scholarships.
+Assistance typically includes a one-year IRE membership/renewal and the program registration fee.

-If you have questions or need more information about fellowships, please contact Chris Vachon.
+If you have questions or need more information about fellowships, please contact Anna López.

-To make sure each applicant is considered for as many awards as possible, IRE uses a common application for fellowships and scholarships.
+To make sure each applicant is considered for as many awards as possible, IRE uses a common application for most, but not all of the fellowships/scholarships.
 Just make sure you meet the deadlines for the trainings you want to attend using the information below.
 Click on the scholarships below for the application.

 Jennifer Leonard Scholarships — Established by IRE member David Cay Johnston to honor his wife, Jennifer Leonard, the president of the Rochester Area Community Foundation and a national leader in promoting ethical standards for endowments.

 Diversity Fellowships — The Diversity Fellowships are funded by the Philip L. Graham Fund, the IRE Diversity Development Fund and individual donors.
 The goal of the fellowships is to increase the diversity of IRE’s membership.

 Eric B. Sager Scholarships — Established through an estate gift by the late Eric B. Sager, an IRE member from West Virginia, who worked mainly in trade publications.